 If you are unsure what your purpose could be, Taitz suggests, asking yourself, what is important to you?
 What gives you pleasure or a sense of mastery?
 How do you want to live your life?
 Then ask, what actions can you take towards this end?
 And get scheduling.

-These suggestions in no way aim to trivialize the experience of loneliness but hopefully can provide light and hope to the difficult process of finding love.
+These suggestions in no way aim to trivialize the experience of loneliness, but hopefully can provide light and hope to the difficult process of finding love.
+Or maybe you will find so much satisfaction through this process that you will no longer feel any loneliness.

 Subscribe today for free to receive our weekly update and never miss an article.